Ashutoshbot1/control-plane/docs/DECISIONS.md

 Refresh endpoint: cookie-based
 ```

+The initial policy uses 15-minute access tokens and 30-day fixed-expiry refresh-token families.
 On page reload, the in-memory access token is lost.
 The frontend calls `POST /api/v1/auth/refresh`; if the refresh cookie is valid, the backend rotates the refresh token and returns a new access token.
+Rotation creates a replacement refresh token but preserves the family's original expiry.

+Refresh rotation must be transactional: validate and lock the old token, create its successor, revoke the old token, and record its successor ID before committing.
+An expired refresh token creates no replacement and requires login.
+Logout revokes the active refresh token and clears the cookie; it is not a rotation.

 ### Reason